 Captain | Eric Wallace

 Coastal Fly Angler’s owner Captain Eric Wallace, providing guide services since the early 90s.
 His experience began as a river guide in the Rocky Mountains and throughout the Northwest, Guiding for shops like, Frying Pan Angler & Taylor Creek on Colorado’s Frying Pan & Roaring Fork and Kaufman's Streamborn & Gorge Fly Shop in Pacific NW Steelhead rivers for nearly 10 years prior to moving into a full-time Saltwater Guide.
-Combining over 27 years of Guiding Fly & Light Tackle Anglers..
+Combining a near 30 year career of Guiding Fly & Light Tackle Anglers..

 Captain Eric lives in Portland Maine with his twin daughters and splits his year between the Florida Keys, Happy to guide anglers of all abilities and because he trailers his Maverick skiff, he has the ability to fish from any boat ramp that he feels will get you to the best fishing quickest!